-For many of the female fitness enthusiasts out there entering a period of bulking can be slightly frightening.
-While many of the females around you are trying desperately to lose weight you are actually wanting to gain weight.
+For many female fitness enthusiasts, entering a period of bulking can be slightly frightening.
+After all, while many of the females around you are trying desperately to lose weight, you are actually trying to gain weight.

-Some people will start questioning why you would ever want to do this and may even make negative remarks regarding your newly developed muscle mass.
-Learning to block this out and not let it bother you is critical to ensuring you see success on your winter bulk.
+Some people will start questioning why you would ever want to do this, and may even make negative remarks regarding your newly developed muscle mass.
+Learning to block this out and not let it bother you is critical to ensuring success with your winter bulk.

-Not only is this due to the lower levels of testosterone in a female's body but also do to the contrasting high levels of estrogen.
+Not only is this due to the lower levels of testosterone in a female's body, but also due to the contrasting high levels of estrogen.
 This creates a hormonal environment that is simply not the best for adding muscle mass.
-That isn't to say it can't be done, just that you are not going to have as easy of a time as a 25-year old male would for example.
+That isn't to say it can't be done, just that you are not going to have as easy of a time as a 25-year-old male would.

-The next thing to keep in mind is that adding muscle TAKES FOOD!
-Most females are not going to have luck trying to gain muscle mass consuming a 1600 calorie diet.
-This may work for a few who are smaller in nature and don't require as many calories to function but many females are going to find they need to enter into the 2000+ calorie per day range to see noticeable effects.
+The next thing to keep in mind is that adding muscle requires food!
+Most females are not going to have much luck trying to gain muscle mass while consuming a 1600-calorie diet.
+This may work for a few who are smaller in nature and don't require as many calories to function, but many females are going to find they need to enter into the 2000+ calorie per day range to see noticeable effects.

-Definitely don't go out and gorge yourself with food as then you would add a lot more body fat in this process but don't be afraid to up your calories either.
+Definitely don't go out and gorge yourself with food—you would add a lot more body fat in this process—but don't be afraid to up your calories either.

 You will find that oftentimes your metabolism will speed up along with the increased calorie intake, especially if you have been dieting beforehand and have a suppressed metabolism.

-The next factor with regards to your training program is that all pink weights must go.
-Those 5 pounders that you see many females using in the gym are not going to do anything for your muscle mass quest.
+The next adjustment you need to make to your training program is getting rid of all pink weights!
+Those five-pounders you see many females using in the gym are not going to do anything for your muscle-mass quest.

-You need to be challenging your body, hitting between the 8-12 rep range and chances are 5 pounds just isn't going to do it.
-Don't be afraid to lift heavier weights, provided you are still maintaining proper form throughout the lift this will be far more beneficial for your training.
+You need to be challenging your body, hitting between the 8-12 rep range, and chances are that five pounds just isn't going to do it.
+Don't be afraid to lift heavier weights, provided you are still maintaining proper form throughout the lift.
+This will be far more beneficial for your training.

-If you must do cardio, that's fine, there is nothing wrong with doing so on a bulk but you should try and limit it to 2-4, 20-30 minute sessions a week and make sure you increase your calorie intake accordingly to account for the extra calories expended.
+If you must do cardio, that's fine—there is nothing wrong with doing so on a bulk—but you should try and limit it to 2-4 20-30 minute sessions per week, and make sure you increase your calorie intake accordingly to account for the extra calories expended.

-If you are about to embark on a winter muscle mission I suggest you strongly consider the points suggested above.
-You want to unveil a new you come spring and if you are only giving half your effort, afraid you are going to just gain body fat or scared that people might think you are too masculine from lifting heavier weights, then you are likely to end up looking like an exact picture of your current self in April.
+You want to unveil a new you come spring, and if you are only giving half your effort, afraid you are going to just gain body fat or scared that people might think you are too masculine from lifting heavier weights, then you are likely to end up looking like an exact picture of your current self come April.